rmasiniexpert/GmailSpamFilter/README.md

 **Q:** Do I have to delete all old filters?

 **A:** No, you don't have to delete old filters, Gmail integrates duplicate filters.
-However, filters may fail to function properly if there is a conflict.
+However, some filters may fail if there is a conflict.

 **Q:** Can I create my own filters?